SchlossLab/Baxter_glne007Modeling_GenomeMed_2015/Baxter_glne007_2015_manuscript.md

         ii. should result in fewer colonoscopies and reduction in healthcare costs

-    e.
-Incorporate other risk factors like diet, BMI, age?

     f.
 Feasibility?

         i.
 Decreasing cost of sequencing and microbiome analysis

         ii.
 PCR-based approach.
 Coupled to FIT?

 	g.
+Combine with other tests like sDNA or Exact

+    g.
 New type of personalized medicine?

     	i.
+Use each individual as their own control

+        ii.
+Incorporate other risk factors like diet, BMI, age?

+        iii.
 Need for longitudinal studies

             1. How does microbiome change after treatment